JasonThomasData/game_of_life/README.md

 - Making a glider is a code test interviewers ask

-I suggest making your own GOL could be a lot of fun, but of course if you 'd prefer to contribute then make a pull request.
+I suggest making your own GOL could be a lot of fun, but of course if you'd prefer to contribute then make a pull request.